Water activity: Solar planets habitability

 Hallsworth et al. (2021) from the School of Biological Sciences at Queen's University Belfast have studied the conditions required to support the life of extremophile micro-organisms in the clouds at high altitude in the Venus atmosphere where favorable temperature conditions might prevail.
-Beside the presence of sulfuric acid in the clouds which already represent a major challenge for the survival of most of micro-organisms, they came to the conclusion that the Venus atmosphere is much to dry to host microbial life.
-Indeed, Hallsworth et al. (2021) have determined a water activity ≤ 0.004, two orders of magnitude below the 0.585 limit for known extremophiles.
+Beside the presence of sulfuric acid in the clouds which already represent a major challenge for the survival of most micro-organisms, they came to the conclusion that the atmosphere of Venus is much too dry to host microbial life.
+Indeed, Hallsworth et al. (2021) have determined a water activity of ≤ 0.004, two orders of magnitude below the 0.585 limit for known extremophiles.
 So, with a water activity in the Venus clouds 100 times lower than the threshold of 0.6 known in Earth conditions, the hypothesis envisaged by Greaves et al. (2020) to explain the biotic origin of phosphine in the Venus atmosphere is ruled out.

-The direct measurements of the Venus atmosphere by spatial probes point to very harsh conditions likely making Venus an uninhabitable world, even for the most extreme forms of life known on Earth.
+Direct measurements of the Venusian atmosphere by spatial probes point to very harsh conditions, likely making Venus an uninhabitable world, even for the most extreme forms of life known on Earth.
 The extremely low water activity of the desiccated Venusian atmosphere represents the very limiting factor for life, much more severe than the infernal conditions of temperature and pressure, or the presence of sulfuric acid.

 Astrobiologists presently consider that more favorable conditions could be encountered in the clouds of Jupiter where a sufficient water activity could prevail in the atmosphere provided that other conditions necessary for life are also met in the same environment (sufficient supply of nutrients and energy in a non-toxic medium).